İşbank Museum: History of the building

 The building of the museum was constructed in 1892 as the main post office.
-In 1917 the building was sold to a local bank and in 1927 when the local bank was bought by İşbank, the building became the İstanbul branch office of İşbank.
-In 1950s when other branch offices in İstanbul were opened, the branch office was renamed Yeni Camii (“New Mosque”) referring to New Mosque which is to almost adjacent to the building.
+In 1917 the building was sold to a local bank and in 1927 when the local bank was bought by İşbank, the building became the Istanbul branch office of İşbank.
+In 1950s when other branch offices in Istanbul were opened, the branch office was renamed Yeni Camii (“New Mosque”) referring to New Mosque which is to almost adjacent to the building.
 The branch office was in use till 2004.
 In 2005 İşbank decided to establish a museum.
 After renewal, the museum was opened to public on 14 October 2007.

 The museum

 In basement, the former archive rooms are designed as a museum depot and a conference room.
 The deposit boxes are kept to be displayed.
 The cash desks in the ground floor are kept as they were and the former security rooms are redesigned as a bookshop and an information desk.
 The main show rooms are in the first floor.